corda/cordapp-template-kotlin/README.md

 You will be presented with a web application that enumerates all the available tables and provides an interface for you to query them using SQL.

+## Using the Example RPC client

+The `ExampleClientRPC.kt` file is a simple utility which uses the client RPC library to connect to a node and log the 'placed' purchase orders.
+It will log any existing purchase orders and listen for any future purchase orders.
+To build the client use the following gradle task:

+     ./gradlew runExampleClientRPC

+To run the client:

+**Via IntelliJ:**

+Select the 'Run Example RPC Client' run configuration which, by default, connects to NodeA (Artemis port 10004).
+Click the Green Arrow to run the client.

+**Via command line:**

+Run the following gradle task:

+     ./gradlew runExampleClientRPC

+The RPC client should output some purchase order objects to the console.

 ## Further Reading

 Tutorials and developer docs for CorDapps and Corda are